Anthony Bertozzi

 Anthony Joseph Bertozzi (born May 13, 1966) is an 18-time world championship holder in IHRA and NHRA drag racing.
 He is also the owner of a sheetrock outlet and a tool and supply outlet for construction companies, which he inherited after his father passed, in 2003.

-He graduated from Henrico High School in 1985 and married the next year.
+Bertozzi graduated from Henrico High School in 1985 and married the next year.
 He has a daughter and separated from his wife in 2009.
 Bertozzi has been racing since his teens.